braze-inc/braze-docs/_docs/_hidden/private_betas/ios_sdk_integration.md

 {% endtabs %}

 {% alert checkpoint %}
-Proceed to Compile your code and run your application. <br><br>Try sending yourself a push notification from the Braze dashboard and observe that analytics are being logged from push notifications before advancing any further.
+Proceed to compile your code and run your application. <br><br>Try sending yourself a push notification from the Braze dashboard and observe that analytics are being logged from push notifications before advancing any further.
 {% endalert %}

 ### Access User Variables and Methods